JonathanLin1125/BlueStacksAutoRestarter/README.md

   https://www.python.org/downloads/

   2. Create the macro you want to run.
-    Inside settings, make sure "Execute macro when the player starts" is checked.
+    Inside that specific macro setting, make sure "Execute macro when the player starts" is checked.

   3. In BlueStacks settings, make sure "Display" -> "Resolution" is set at "portrait (Phone mode)"